This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 # 4 -Nutrient Deficiencies

-Although the most unlikely cause, if you believe your basil is developing dark spotting from a nutrient deficiency, the best way to support your plant back to health is by adjusting your fertilizing schedule, and possibly also your watering schedule, as over watering can wash away nutrients.
+Although the most unlikely cause, if you believe your basil is developing dark spotting from a nutrient deficiency, the best way to support your plant back to health is by adjusting your fertilizing schedule, and possibly also your watering schedule, as over watering can wash away nutrients and cause your basil to turn yellow.

 If your basil plant has been lacking in some TLC and has been a while since it was fertilized, give it a layer of compost or an organic fertilizer that is high in nitrogen to see if this was the cause.